Data-to-Insight-Center/cyberinfrastructure-knowledge-network/plugins/oracle_ckn_daemon/README.md

-# CKN Daemon - Tapis Camera Traps
+# CKN Daemon for TAPIS Camera Traps Application
 CKN Daemon for extracting camera traps performance information from the Edge to the Cloud.

 ### Usage